 You know it will be expensive, but you have decided to buy a car.
 You have planned out what you are going to say to the salesman and think you know what questions you want to ask to make sure you get the best deal.
 You even know what price you want to pay and what the going interest rates are.
 But when you walk into the dealership the salesman tells you about how you can lower your monthly payments by leasing and also that you will not have to worry about selling or trading-in the leased car in the future.
 What should you do?

 Is leasing really a better deal and less hassle?
 Often it is not.
 Negotiating a lease is more complicated than buying a car because often the terms and price calculations are confusing or not fully disclosed.
 It is very easy to be fooled into signing up for a bad lease, and very difficult to know whether you are getting a good deal.
 Even if your monthly payments are less, it may be a worse deal than buying the car on credit, and you may never figure this out.
-Bear in mind that after making all the payments, you will still not own the car at the end of the lease unless you then chose to buy it and the lease lets you buy it.
-If you terminate the lease early for any reason, your liability may also be astronomical.
-Below are a few key points to remember before investing money in a car you may never own:
+After making all the payments, you will still not own the car at the end of the lease unless you then chose to buy it and the lease lets you buy it.
+If you terminate the lease early for any reason, it may cost you a lot of money.

 Is leasing a better option than buying for you?